middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

     :::ruby
     page "/login.html", :layout => "admin"

 Which would make the login page use the admin layout.
-As an alternative to specifying everything in the config.rb, you can set the layout on individual pages in their template file using [Front Matter].
-Here is an example "login.html.erb" page which specifies its own layout.
+As an alternative to specifying everything in the `config.rb`, you can set the layout on individual pages in their template file using [Individual Page Configuration].
+Here is an example `login.html.erb` page which specifies its own layout.

     :::erb
     ---